bounty-coder/page-view-time-series-visualizer/README.md

-### Assignment

-For this project you will visualize time series data using a line chart, bar chart, and box plots.
-You will use Pandas, Matplotlib, and Seaborn to visualize a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
-The data visualizations will help you understand the patterns in visits and identify yearly and monthly growth.
+For this project we will visualize time series data using a line chart, bar chart, and box plots.
+We will use Pandas, Matplotlib, and Seaborn to visualize a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
+The data visualizations will help us understand the patterns in visits and identify yearly and monthly growth.

 Use the data to complete the following tasks:
 * Use Pandas to import the data from "fcc-forum-pageviews.csv".
 Set the index to the "date" column.